 Council’s capital and/or operational works contracts or professional service agreements.

-Development works regardless of whether the infrastructure will be vested, or could be at a later date.
+Development works regardless of whether the infrastructure will be vested or could be vested to Council at a later date.

 Any other form of infrastructure development that will connect to Council’s existing infrastructure system.

-must use the RITS / P/ as the means of designing, constructing, testing and signing off development works within Council’s boundaries unless prior acceptance from Council is obtained.
+must use the RITS (in conjunction with any Council Guides, District Plans, bylaws, strategies, policies as well as any relevant standard and/or specification) as the means of designing, constructing, testing, and signing off development works within Council’s boundaries unless prior acceptance from Council is obtained.

 Council acknowledges the development of some infrastructure associated with the capital and/or operational works contracts will not be covered by the RITS.
 Examples of such works are reservoir construction, bulk watermains, wastewater interceptors, and other structures such as buildings.